-One hundred years ago this month, the United States Congress voted in favor of an amendment to the U.S. Constitution granting women the right to vote.
+One hundred years ago in June 1919, the United States Congress voted in favor of an amendment to the U.S. Constitution granting women the right to vote.
 The movement that led up to this momentous occasion was called women’s suffrage and countless women fought and died for the ballot before they ever got the chance to finally cast one.
 Many women in Titusville were dedicated to this cause and booked national speakers, campaigned, organized, and even hosted one of the most famous icons of the suffrage movement.
 One hundred years later, we reflect on their tireless and important work.

 Despite women only being enfranchised in the United States for fewer than one hundred years, the issue of women’s right to vote has always been on the minds of women in this country.
 When the new nation was first being formed, Abigail Adams told her husband, John, to “consider the ladies” when forming the laws and structure of our young country (needless to say, he did not).
 In 1838, the Philadelphia Female Anti-Slavery Society was founded and two years later, members were denied admission to an anti-slavery convention in London because of their sex.
 In response, they held their own convention in 1840 at Seneca Falls, New York and declared that all men and women were created equal — a controversial notion.